Presbyterian High School: Renamed as Presbyterian High School

 In 1978, Li Sun High School came under the management of Bethel Presbyterian Church.
 In 1981, the Synod approved the name change to Presbyterian High School and the school moved to Ang Mo Kio in 1983.

 Before 2002, PHS occupied a small plot of land located across the road from the Yio Chu Kang MRT station, and shared a field with the neighbouring Li Hua Primary School and Ang Mo Kio North Primary School, even though PHS herself shared no affiliations with either of these.
 Today, the school stands on 3 hectares of land and is home to over 1,400 students and staff.
-The new school includes a hall that can accommodate the entire school population, well-equipped computer laboratories and IT-enabled classrooms, an Indoor Sports Stadium consisting of three levels of facilities such as a basketball court, a volleyball court and various rooms for CCAs(co-curriculum activities) such as the Drama Room, the Band Room and a Music Room for students studying the subject, as well as the National Education Stairwell and the Olive Garden.
+The new school includes a hall that can accommodate the entire school population, well-equipped computer laboratories and IT-enabled classrooms, an Indoor Sports Stadium consisting of three levels of facilities such as a basketball court, a volleyball court and various rooms for co-curricular activities (CCAs) for students studying the subject, as well as the National Education Stairwell and the Olive Garden.

 In 2007, PHS was chosen as one of the seven schools to participate in the Sino-Singapore Cultural Exchange Programme in 2007 as well as again in 2016.
 In the same year, the school accepted the invitation by the ASEAN-Japan Friendship Association for the 21st Century (SAJAFA-21) to participate in the Miyazaki-Singapore Friendship Exchange Programme.